The way HMRC collects VAT from construction firms has changed.

 The VAT reverse charge was announced as part of the 2017 Budget to combat what HMRC estimates to be £100m of revenue lost each year through missing trader fraud.

 Read this article to find out what it means for your clients and how your accountancy practice can help them to prepare for and comply with the new legislation.

 What are the key VAT changes?

 In other words, a contractor will no longer pay VAT over to their sub-contractor and will instead pay it directly to HMRC via their own VAT return.

-Its application will be closely linked to the Construction Industry Scheme (CIS), which coincidentally was introduced exactly 20 years ago.
+Its application will be closely linked to the Construction Industry Scheme (CIS), which coincidentally was introduced just over 20 years ago.

 Sage Accountant and Bookkeeper Hub